-Logistic regression models for the age and sex adjusted association between sTNFR1 and sTNFR2, and kidney dysfunction (GFR <60 ml/min/1.73 m2, n = 58), microalbuminuria (n = 94), or diabetic kidney disease (either low kidney dysfunction, microalbuminuria, or both n = 140)
+Logistic regression models for the age and sex adjusted association between SD increments in sTNFR1 and sTNFR2, and kidney dysfunction, microalbuminuria and diabetic kidney disease are shown in Table 2.
+Both receptors were significantly associated with all three kidney phenotypes.

 During follow-up (mean 7.4 years) a total of 45 participants had an incident cardiovascular event and 44 participants died (incidence rate 1.00 (95 % CI 0.74–1.34) and 0.94 (95 % CI 0.71–1.28) per 100 person years of follow-up, respectively (16 died of cardiovascular causes, 16 died of cancer, 3 died of diabetes, and 9 died of other causes).
 In the subsample without diabetic kidney disease at baseline (n = 467), 27 participants had an incident cardiovascular event and (mean 7.6 years) 32 participants died (incidence rate 0.77 (95 % CI 0.53–1.13) and 0.90 (95 % CI 0.64–1.27) per 100 person years of follow-up, respectively).